riversafe33/Rs-Camp-V2/README.md

 https://github.com/riversafe33/uiprompt

+If you use version one, use SQL only for update so that objects already placed are not deleted.

 1 - Added the ability to place doors.
 These can only be opened by the owner, or shared with friends using a command.
 The command is configurable in the config file.

 2 - Added the ability to share ownership of a chest with a friend using the same command as for sharing doors.